Confidence Intervals for Error Rates in 1:1 Matching Tasks: Critical Statistical Analysis and Recommendations: Introduction

 \begin{enumerate}[leftmargin=*] \item \underline{\emph{Methods review.}} We provide a review of two classes of methods for constructing confidence intervals for matching tasks, one based on parametric assumptions, and the other on nonparametric, resampling-based methods.
 The reviewed methods include the Wilson intervals without (naive version) and with variance adjusted for data dependence, subsets, two-level, vertex, and double-or-nothing bootstraps. \item \underline{\emph{Theoretical analysis.}} We present a theoretical analysis of the reviewed methods with a focus on intervals for error rates that are computed at a fixed threshold.
 Our analysis includes statistical guarantees for coverage of the intervals and their width.

 \item \underline{\emph{Empirical evaluation.}} To compare the properties of confidence intervals for error rates at a fixed thresholds as well as of pointwise intervals for the ROC generated by the reviewed methods, we conduct experiments on both synthetic and real-world datasets, namely on MORPH \citep{ricanek2006morph}.
-In addition, an open-source code library in both R and Python that implements the investigated methods will be made available at \href{https://github.com/awslabs/cis-matching-tasks}{https://github.com/awslabs/cis-matching-tasks}. \end{enumerate}